Updated July 16

-A proposal by Crew Carwash to demolish the former CVS building at 111 West 38th Street and replace it with a drive through car wash will be heard by the Metropolitan Development Commission at 1 p.m. on July 15.
+On July 15, the Metropolitan Development voted 7-1 (with one recusal) to approve the requested variances necessary for a proposal by Crew Carwash to demolish the former CVS building at 111 West 38th Street and replace it with a drive-through car wash.

 A hearing before the Metropolitan Development Commission’s Hearing Examiner was originally scheduled for May 28.
 An automatic continuance was filed and at the June 25 virtual hearing, the Crown Hill Neighborhood Association (CHNA) received an additional continuance in order to have more time to work with Crew and the City of Indianapolis Department of Public Works (DPW) to address traffic congestion concerns.